Detecting Grouped Local Average Treatment Effects and Selecting True Instruments: Application

-If we look for the largest group of reduced form coefficients and reduce the number of IVs further via our second-step AHC, we get lower first-stage F-statistics, which are however still high, between 88 and 982.
-The Hansen-Sargan tests now do not reject anymore at any conventional significance level.
-Now, we find estimates that are even more spread out than before: coefficient estimates now range from -0.483 to 0.415, and all of them are significantly different from zero.
+If we look for the largest group of reduced form coefficients and reduce the number of IVs further via our second-step AHC, we slightly increase the first-stage F-statistics, which are between 68 and 176.
+For two of the three clubs the Hansen-Sargan tests now do not reject any longer at any conventional significance level.
+The estimates again range from -0.10 to 0.50.
+The estimate for the comparison between club 1 and club 2 is highly significant.

+The first-stage clustering, as well as the validity set selection via clustering inside each club is presented in figure \ref{fig:App_RF_300}.
+We can see that there are three clusters of propensity scores with the lowest and smallest one separated most clearly from the other two.
+Judge-specific propensity scores, ordered by mean propensity score are also shown in figure \ref{fig:App_FS_300} in the Appendix, along with their confidence interval.
+In the rightmost club, two judges are selected as invalid and their reduced form appear to be clear outliers as compared to the $r_z$ of the remaining judges.

-The key takeaway of this application is that our method can discover different LATEs from a large set of IVs and can provide a list of LATEs that would otherwise be collapsed into the 2SLS estimate.
+The key takeaway of this application is that our method can discover different LATEs from a large set of IVs and can provide a list of LATEs that would otherwise be collapsed into a single 2SLS estimate.
+Using the second-step AHC we find subsets of IVs in the club-pairs that seem more likely to fulfil the exclusion restriction.
 Using the first-step AHC, we can find different clubs of propensity scores which yield very high first-stage F-statistics.
 Whether there is a monotonously increasing effect of the disaggregation of the 2SLS estimate into several LATEs on the first-stage F-statistic is unclear and is left for future research.
-Using the second-step AHC we find subsets of IVs in the club-pairs that seem more likely to fulfil the exclusion restriction.

-One might think about even more flexible ways to control for observables, such as through random forests or other machine learning methods.
+Moreover, one might think about even more flexible ways to control for observables, such as through random forests or other machine learning methods.